christinabesq/mvp-discovery-template/mvp_discovery_schedule.md

 ## Define the Critical Path
 Once completed, the Critical Path should give a step-by-step map of the user's most critical experience, from having the problem to solving the problem, and every step in-between.

 The Purpose of choosing a critical path is so that we invest the majority of our energies into the most important part of the project.
 There are are a lot of important decisions that go into creating a great product, but **at this stage of the project it's very important that we focus on the features that give the highest return on our time investment**.
-It's easy to get lost in the weeds of a project, but staying on task at this stage is necessary when creating a great product.
+This will ensure a strong foundation from which we will continue expanding the product over time.